Who says you can’t look cute when you’re a daily commuter? Here are easy hairstyle ideas to try for your next commute!

-A cute messy updo
+A cute messy bun

-Navigating the MRT crowd will definitely mess your hair, so might as well embrace the mess and rock a cute messy updo.
+Navigating the MRT crowd will definitely mess your hair, so might as well embrace the mess and rock a cute messy bun.
 As soon as you get the tangles out of your hair, ditch the comb and pull your hair up, running your fingers through it as you go along.
 Make sure it’s loose and imperfect, with a few strands falling on the sides of your face to frame your features.
 It may be messy but it’s totally cute.

 Single Dutch braid

 Fail-proof hairstyle, you say?
 A good ‘ol classic ponytail will get you through the day.
-It’s the easiest solution to any hairstyle woes.
+It’s the easiest solution to hairstyle woes.
 While it will get messy when you’re in a huge sea of people, trying to push your way to the train, it’s super easy to fix.
 And if you get bored with the look by lunch break, you can easily switch it up from a high to a low ponytail, or go from a loose ponytail to one that’s sleek and polished.